yutannihilation/rcpp_intro/en/README.md

 # Preface

 The Rcpp package enables you to write R functions in C++.
-Rcpp is carefully implemented in order that the variables and functions that have almost identical functionalities to those of R language.
-The execution speed is not sacrificed for the ease of usage, thus the even peaple without deep C++ knowleadge can enjoy its high performance functionalities.
+Rcpp is implemented so as to the variables and functions  have almost identical functionalities to those of R language.
+The execution speed is not sacrificed for the ease of usage, thus the even people without deep C++ knowleadge can enjoy its high performance functionalities.

 This document is intended to provide neccesary information for people not being familiar with C++ as easy as possible.
 Thus we would sometimes explain conceptualally rather than describing detailed C++ definition preciselly.